If you are (or someone you are with is) in immediate danger or feel unsafe, call 9‑1‑1.

-The University Counseling Center offers confidential support, evaluation, and counseling for students experiencing personal difficulties as a result of having experienced an incident of sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking.
+The University Counseling Services offers confidential support, evaluation, and counseling for students experiencing personal difficulties as a result of having experienced an incident of sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking.
 Professional counseling staff, licensed psychologists or therapists with experience in trauma response and healing are available to assist students with personal counseling.

 Students can make an appointment with the Counseling Services by calling 541‑346‑3227 and asking to make an appointment with someone on the Interpersonal Violence Response Team.
 This team will help students connect with trained individuals and other services.

 University Health Services is committed to providing students with physical and emotional care following incidents of sexual harassment, including sexual assault.
 During clinic hours, students can be seen by medical professionals specially trained to care for those who have experienced these issues.
 There is no charge for this confidential appointment.

 The medical team provides services including emergency contraception, antibiotics to prevent infection, and physical exams and other services.
 Staff also treat students who are experiencing difficulty sleeping, anxiety, or depression.
 In addition, they can provide access to other resources, including referrals to on- and off-campus support services.

 If a student desires, there are medical professionals at University Health Services who have the ability to collect legally admissible evidence.
 This anonymous collection preserves evidence if a student decides to report at the time of the incident or at a later time.
 While it is better to collect evidence as early as possible, this is only done if the student chooses.
 Health center staff are not required to report the incident to law enforcement or to the university even if evidence is collected.
-To contact the University Health Center, call 541-346-2770.
+To contact University Health Services, call 541-346-2770.